The History of Sicily: From Ancient Times to Modern Day

 The History of Sicily After the Normans

-Sicily was flourishing at a time when the rest of Europe was in the throes of the darkest Middle Ages.
+Sicily flourished under Norman rule when the rest of Europe was in the throes of the darkest Middle Ages.
 But as the Renaissance began to illuminate the rest of Europe, it was Sicily's turn to sink into darkness.

 Old photo of Sicilian selling drinks